m-dwyer/optimus_primer/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself for system-wide use, along with required config files using:

-    $ gem install optimus_primer
+    # make

 ## Usage